College of Arts & Sciences

 MATH 510: Mathematical Modeling for Teachers

 Applying mathematics to solve real-world problems.
 Investigation of meaningful and realistic problems encompassing many academic disciplines including economics, ecology, environmental science, sociology, and management.
 Mathematical tools could include difference equations, differential equations, and scientific computing.
-Students will be familiarized with available computation and visualization packages, as appropriate for the applications included in the course.

 MATH 508: Statistics for Teachers